 It’s easy to see the potential health benefits of hummus when you look at the ingredients: chickpeas, olive oil, tahini, and lemons.
-There’s a lot of good stuff in there.
+So as you can see, there’s a lot of good stuff in there.

 The low glycemic index of chickpeas, as well as it’s high fiber content, make hummus a recommended food for those with diabetes.
-Folate-rich chickpeas are wonderful for pregnant women, as are the protein, iron, and Omega-3s in hummus.
-The fiber in hummus also makes it beneficial for digestive health and for satisfying hunger.
+Also, folate-rich chickpeas are wonderful for pregnant women, as are the protein, iron, and Omega-3s in hummus.
+Finally, the fiber in hummus also makes it beneficial for digestive health and for satisfying hunger.

 How To Make It